aegisbigdata/aegis-blockchain/README.md

 Install Hyperledger Composer using `npm` (using `yarn` won't work):

+    cd aegis-blockchain
-    npm install -g composer-cli@0.16.3 composer-rest-server@0.16.3
+    npm install

+*Note: Where `aegis-blockchain`  the directory you cloned this repository into.*

 ## 3. Create Crypto Materials

 We need to create MSP for all participants in our network.
 This is done by running:

-    cd aegis-blockchain/bin
+    cd bin
     ./generateCertificates.sh

-*Note: All commands from now on, should be executed from within `aegis-blockchain/bin` directory, where `aegis-blockchain`  the directory you cloned this repository into.*
+*Note: All commands from now on, should be executed from within `aegis-blockchain/bin` directory*

 The configuration file for the participants can be found in  `config/crypto-config.yaml`